subquery/documentation/docs/academy/herocourse/module3.md

 ```

-Looking at the database schema also helps us understand what is happening.
-The accounts table is a standalone table containing just receiving addresses (accounts.id).
-The transfer table contains “to_id” which is links or points back to accounts.
+Let's have a look at the database schema and understand the working.

+The **accounts table** is a standalone table which contains only receiving addresses(`accounts.id`).
+The **transfer table** contains `to_id` which are links or points back to the accounts.

-In other words, one account links to many transfers or more verbosely stated, each unique Polkadot address that is stored in accounts.id links to one or more than one Polkadot address that has an associated amount and block number.
+Simply put, one account links to many transfers.
+In other words, each unique Polkadot address, stored in `accounts.id`, links to one or more than one Polkadot address, which has an associated amount and block number.